 Being able to explore and understand your projects spatially is one of the strengths of virtual reality in the AEC industry.
 What makes the use case even more compelling is the ability to confidently make informed design decisions based on the tools and visuals available.
-One such tool is Sun Settings in Prospect, which makes use of location data ingrained in your files to produce accurate direct lighting in VR for sun position studies.
+One such tool is Sun Settings in Prospect, which makes use of location data ingrained in your files to produce accurate direct lighting in VR for daylighting studies.

 Natural light has been shown to improve health and productivity and is a driving force behind most new buildings (many building codes now require all building occupants have access to daylight).
 Analyzing how and where fenestrations allow light to pour into a building can help inform critical decisions pertaining to building orientation, layouts, interiors, as well as finish and FF&E choices.
 Additionally, high performance building projects striving to make use of passive heating/cooling techniques or achieve LEED certification can utilize these types of analyses to their benefit.

 This post will give an overview of how to achieve accurate geolocation in Revit, Rhino, and SketchUp files and translate that experience into daylighting studies in VR.
 To highlight these concepts, we’re using Corbusier’s Villa Savoye.

 How to Add Location Data to SketchUp, Revit, and Rhino Files

 All SketchUp, Revit, and Rhino files have default values for latitude and longitude.
 In order to make sure the daylighting you see in Prospect is as accurate as possible, we strongly encourage users to input their own latitude and longitude information into their models.